Marilla Baker Ingalls: Burma under appointment of the Missionary Union, 1858

 The superintending of all these operations of the church was but the beginning of Ingalls's labors.
 The needs of the local people were many.
 Her field lay among the Burmans, who are much more difficult to access than the Karens.
 She attempted to draw them to hear the Gospel.
 At the very outset, she erected a shed in the marketplace, hung it round with Bible pictures, and, with local helpers, talked to all whose curiosity led them to visit her.
 In her house, the most prominent room was called "The Burman Room."
 Its doors were open from dawn to bedtime.
-The walls were hung with maps and pictures; books and useful curiosities abounded.
-Her little study opened into this room, so she could step in at any time to help her assistants, to explain, argue, or instruct.
+The walls were hung with maps and pictures; books were available.
+Her small study opened into this room, so she could step in at any time to help her assistants, to explain, argue, or instruct.
 Here came the Bible women and preachers to teach new converts in Bible doctrine.
 All day long, people came to ask questions or to listen.
-In fact, the Burman Room was the center of far-reaching influence.
+In fact, the Burman Room was the center of activity in the mission's work.